This post contains affiliate links. When you purchase through our links, we may earn a commission.

 closeup of baked mashed potatoes

-If you plan on making this casserole ahead and want to serve it the following day.
+If you plan on making this mashed potato casserole ahead and want to serve it the following day.
 Here is what you need to do.
 First of all, don’t fry the sage leaves until the day of serving.

 Cover your casserole with aluminum foil and reheat in the preheated to 180C/350F oven to 25 minutes, then take the foil off and heat for additional 5-7 minutes.
 (I used a fairly shallow casserole dish, so if yours is deeper, add additional 10 minutes to the reheating time.)